Hemp Farming and the Future of Cannabis in Maryland

 Read MoreNew Maryland Law: Smuggling Items into Jail and Prison

 Corrections officers are not the police, but they are a vital link in the penal system.
 Like any other job, these civil servants are at risk for the possibility of breaking laws for their own benefit.
 Not all corrections officers are guilty of wrong doing, and some accused are falsely so.
-No, the majority of
+The majority of officers

 Read MoreSettling An Estate?
-Turn To Us For Probate Administration/Litigation Advice
+Work with a Probate Attorney for Probate Administration/Litigation Advice

-Read MoreWhat a Woman Should Do When Experiencing Online Harassment
+Read MoreWhat to Do if You Are Experiencing Online Sexual Harassment

-If you’re a woman, especially one of the millennial generation, the odds are good that you will experience some online harassment, whether sexual or otherwise.
+If you’re a woman, especially one of the millennial generation, the odds are good that you will experience some type of online harassment or digital stalking.
 According to a 2017 Pew Research Center survey, 21 percent of women aged 18 to 29 report being sexually harassed online.
-Overall, 70 percent of females believe online harassment is
+Overall, 70 percent of females believe online harassment

 Read MoreWhat are the Three New House/Senate Bills for Anne Arundel, Maryland?

-Read MoreWhat Happens When a Violation of Probation Occurs in Maryland?
+Read MoreWhat Happens When a Probation Violation Occurs in Maryland?

 Read MoreHow Maryland’s New Tough Equal Pay for Equal Work Law Impacts Businesses